-- Front/Upside Down (default setting) flips the image over top-to-bottom to project upside-down from a wall or ceiling mount.
-This mode should also be used when you mount the projector vertically on a table to create an interactive work surface. - Front lets you project from a table in front of the screen. - Rear/Upside Down flips the image over top-to-bottom and horizontally to project from the wall or ceiling and behind a translucent screen. - Rear flips the image horizontally to project from behind a translucent screen.
+- Front (default setting) lets you project from a table in front of the screen. - Front/Ceiling flips the image over top-to-bottom to project upside-down from a ceiling or wall mount. - Rear flips the image horizontally to project from behind a translucent screen. - Rear/Ceiling flips the image over top-to-bottom and horizontally to project from the ceiling and behind a translucent screen.